EmergingTechnologyInstitute/microscaler/README.md

-Microscaler
+microscaler
 ===========
-Microscaler provides an implementation of autoscaling groups for Docker containers.
+microscaler provides an implementation of autoscaling groups for Docker containers.

 ## Requirements
 VM with Docker 0.9 and higher (e.g. Vagrant VM)